 “I feel so much more confident now, I can walk on my own,” Freeman said.
 “I’m still a little weak, but it’s going to come back eventually… all of my therapists were awesome.”

-Both men say that were lucky to have loved ones who recognized stroke symptoms and quickly took action, likely saving their lives.
+Both men say they were lucky to have loved ones who recognized stroke symptoms and quickly took action, likely saving their lives.

 Bossetta’s girlfriend, Jennifer Boe, quickly dialed 911 when she found him paralyzed, mute and helpless as they got ready for work on March 29.
 And when Freeman wasn’t feeling right the weekend of April 17, his fiancée, Clarinda Tenner, recognized that his drooping face might be a stroke symptom and took him to a doctor.